 Catherine died in Southampton at the age of 76 years, 10 months and 26 days on Feb.
 4, 1860.

 They are buried side by side at the Comp Cemetery in Comps Crossroads, Southampton Township.
 [Find-a-Grave] Today, Catherine's marker stands erect and tall, while Adam's grave marker is broken in half, with the top half leaning against the bottom, and both somewhat legible.
-Epitaph inscriptions appear to be on both markers but are very difficult to ascertain.
+Epitaph inscriptions appear to be on both halves but are very difficult to ascertain.

 Their respective deaths preceded the Civil War by about a year.
-At least five of their grandsons or granddaughters' husbands took up arms in the conflict, all with the Union Army -- Henry Hoyman (46th Illinois Volunteer Infantry), Aaron Moss (21st Iowa Infantry), Adam Sturtz (32nd Iowa Infantry), Solomon Sturtz (32nd Iowa Infantry), Michael Sturtz (32nd Iowa Infantry) and Jacob "Adam" Burkett (171st Pennsylvania Drafted Militia).
+At least seven of their grandsons or granddaughters' husbands took up arms in the conflict, all with the Union Army -- Henry Hoyman (46th Illinois Volunteer Infantry), Aaron Moss (21st Iowa Infantry), John J. Sturtz (21st Iowa Infantry), Adam Sturtz (32nd Iowa Infantry), Solomon Sturtz (32nd Iowa Infantry), Michael Sturtz (32nd Iowa Infantry) and Jacob "Adam" Burkett (171st Pennsylvania Drafted Militia).

 The couple is named in the 1912 book by John W. Jordan and James Hadden, entitled Genealogical and Personal History of Fayette County, Pennsylvania, Vol. III.
 In the text, her maiden name is misspelled "Gormaer."